Ewa6/quoteable-service/docs/index.md

 ## Tutorials

-Dive into our step-by-step tutorials to learn how to use the API effectively.
+Dive into our step-by-step tutorials to learn how to use the API effectively:

 [Create a new subscriber and add their first quote](tutorials/create-subscriber-add-first-quote.md)